ivellios/zlot-arda/README.md

 ## Important note
 The project was developed in the closed environment for a years now.
 It has been moved to the public repository for community use.
 It is not a complete project - it does not include static files (may be included in the future), nor pictures or documents.

+The project was started back in 2010/2011 and was barely maintained after with little fixes, new features added ad hoc.
+Thus said it is still running on Django 1.5 and has some bad patterns used.

+Most of the code is written in Polish language.

 ## Installation & Running notes
 In order to run the project you need to setup your own `settings_local.py` file in the `arda` dir.
 It should contain following settings: